-- If you are enrolled in login verification for iOS or Android and you generated a backup code, enter the backup code to access your account and update your Mobile settings.
+- If you are enrolled in login verification and you generated a backup code, enter the backup code to access your account and update your Mobile settings.

 - If you are no longer logged in to your account and do not have access to an active backup code, please contact Support for assistance.

-- Be sure to back up your old phone before you replace it.
-This will allow you to restore your app session on your new device, so you can continue to use login verification.
-Note that if you're a Twitter for iOS user, we recommend you do an encrypted backup to preserve your app key.
-Typically, iCloud backups alone do not preserve the key and without an encrypted backup, you may be required to log back into your app using a temporary password generated on twitter.com
+- We suggest backing up your old phone before you replace it.
+This will allow you to restore your app session on your new device, enabling you to continue to use login verification.
+(Note: If you're a Twitter for iOS user, we recommend you do an encrypted backup to preserve your app key.
+Typically, iCloud backups alone do not preserve the key and without an encrypted backup, you may be required to log back into your app using a temporary password generated on twitter.com)

 - You can also unenroll from login verification on your old phone, or from twitter.com if you have an existing open web session.
 If you do not have an open web session and you do not have your old phone, you can still log back in to twitter.com using your backup code.